Palks-Studio/palks-studio-website/README.md

 The site pages present:

 - the studio and its approach
-- the resources offered
+- the available resources
 - the conceptual foundations
 - the technical tools developed
+- the technical notes and engineering reflections
-- legal and informational pages
+- the legal and informational pages
-- as well as access to the digital storefront
+- as well as access to the digital store

 The site is intentionally sober, static, and readable on the client side.
 It serves both as a showcase of the Palks Studio approach and as an entry point for the sale and distribution of digital products,